ropensci-archive/rdpla/README.md

 ## Authentication

 You need an API key to use the DPLA API.
 Use `get_key()` to request a key, which will then be emailed to you.
-Pass in the key in the `key` parameter in functions in this package or you can store the key in your `.Rprofile` file under the name _dplakey_, which will then be read in automatically.
+Pass in the key in the `key` parameter in functions in this package or you can store the key in your `.Rprofile` file under the name `DPLA_API_KEY`, which will then be read in automatically.

 ## Search - items